BEX-Express/BEX-API/source/includes/_webhooks.md

 ## WebHook Registration
 The registration is a two-part process that requires two individual requests.
-First, you need to register your WebHook with us by sending a POST request to our <a href="https://webhook.bex.co.za/api/webhooks/registrationsWebHook">endpoint<a/>
+First, you need to register your WebHook with us by sending a post request to our <a href="https://webhook.bex.co.za/api/webhooks/registrationsWebHook">endpoint<a/>

-In the header of your request, you should add a new key pair that represents your WebHook API key, i.e.
+In the header of your request, you should add a new key pair that represents your WebHook API key.

 > Headers: